 b.
 Construction vehicles must comply with a strict set of guidelines issued with the Building Permit or Contract.

 c.
 Before any construction is permitted on the Airport, the contractor must file an FAA Form 7640 with the appropriate FAA office.
-The airport manager will provide Airport Layout Plan for applicants use.
+The Airport Manager will provide an Airport Layout Plan for applicant's use.

 400.1 Personal Conduct:

 a.
 Destroying, defacing, disturbing, removing or tampering with any Airport property is prohibited and any person found doing so will be held liable.

 b.
 Picketing and demonstrations anywhere on the Airport are prohibited without prior authorization from the City of Kalispell.